Romanisation of Maldivian

 The representation of the Maldivian language in the Latin script varies from one scheme to another.

 Major romanization methods

-The following are the major romanization methods for Maldivian:
+The following are the major romanisation methods for Maldivian:

 Malé Latin

-Mālē Leṭin or Nasiri Latin is romanization scheme for Maldivian used as the official script from 1976 to 1978.
-It continues to be the most–used method of romanization for the Maldivian Language.
+Malé Latin is a romanisation for Maldivian used as the official script from 1976 to 1978.
+It continues to be the most used method of romanisation for the Maldivian Language.

 ISO 15919

-ISO 15919 can be used to romanize Maldivian.
+ISO 15919 can be used to romanise Maldivian.
 Xavier Romero-Frias uses this scheme in his book The Maldive Islanders - A study of the popular culture of an ancient ocean kingdom.